Library

 Depression

-- "Anti-depressants do more harm than good: extensive evidence" is a Stone Hearth News article about commonly prescribed anti-depressants and the problems that arise from using these medications.
+- "Anti-depressants likely do more harm than good, study suggests" is a ScienceDaily article about commonly prescribed anti-depressants and the problems that arise from using these medications.

 Dying